ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 All dynamically generated handles are returned as fields in the root JSON object of the response.
-This specification defines the following dynamic handle returns, additional handles can be defined in [a registry TBD](#IANA).
+This specification defines the following dynamic handle return, additional handles can be defined in [a registry TBD](#IANA).